Ninesquared81/crafting-interpreters-jlox/README.md

+# Jlox
-# Jlox from the [Crafting Interpreters](http://craftinginterpreters.com/) book by Robert Nystrom.
+The Java Lox interpreter (jlox) from the [Crafting Interpreters](http://craftinginterpreters.com/) book by Robert Nystrom.